-New construction means, for the purposes of this ordinance, a new building or structure with a landscape, such as a house, accessory structure, pool, gazebo, or commercial or industrial building.
-This definition also includes other new landscapes, such as a park, playground, or greenbelt without an associated building.
+New construction and/or new development means, for the purposes of this ordinance, a new building or structure with a landscape, or other new landscapes, such as a park, playground, or greenbelt without an associated building.

 Overhead irrigation system

 Overhead irrigation system means a system that delivers water through the air (e.g., spray heads and rotors).